-Thus we are free to choose Q as we like within the class of smooth concave functions, bounded above.
-If Q peaks at a point such that all the weight coefficients (a_i or \vec{k} , depending on the version of the model in question) are zero, the MAP estimator will basically be a more "conservative" version of the MLE, with the chosen coefficients shifted nonlinearly towards zero.
-This type of "shrinkage" estimator has been extremely well-studied, from a variety of viewpoints (e.g., (James and Stein, 1960; Donoho et al., 1995; Tipping, 2001) and references therein), and is known, for example, to perform strictly better than the MLE in certain contexts.
-Again, see (Sahani and Linden, 2003; Smyth et al., 2003; Machens et al., 2003) for some illustrations of this effect.
-One particularly simple choice for Q is the weighted L^1 norm where the weights b(l) set the relative scale of Q over the likelihood and may be chosen by symmetry considerations, cross-validation (Machens et al., 2003; Smyth et al., 2003), and/or evidence optimization (Tipping, 2001; Sahani and Linden, 2003).
-This choice for Q has the property that sparse solutions (i.e., solutions for which as many components of \vec{k} as possible are set to zero) are favored; the desirability of this feature is discussed, e.g., in (Girosi, 1998; Donoho and Elad, 2003) and references therein.
+Thus, we are free to choose Q as we like within the class of smooth, concave functions, bounded above.
+If Q peaks at a point such that all the weight coefficients (a_i or \vec{k} , depending on the version of the model in question) are zero, the MAP estimator will basically be a more conservative version of the MLE, with the chosen coefficients shifted nonlinearly toward zero.
+This type of "shrinkage" estimator has been extremely well studied from a variety of viewpoints (e.g., James & Stein, 1960; Donoho, Johnstone, Kerkyacharian, & Picard, 1995; Tipping, 2001) and is known, for example, to perform strictly better than the MLE in certain contexts.
+Again, see Sahani and Linden (2003), Smyth et al. (2003), and Machens et al. (2003) for some illustrations of this effect.
+One particularly simple choice for Q is the weighted L^1 norm, where the weights b(l) set the relative scale of Q over the likelihood and may be chosen by symmetry considerations, cross-validation (Machens et al., 2003; Smyth et al., 2003), or evidence optimization (Tipping, 2001; Sahani & Linden, 2003).
+This choice for Q has the property that sparse solutions (i.e., solutions for which as many components of \vec{k} as possible are set to zero) are favored; the desirability of this feature is discussed in, for example, Girosi (1998) and Donoho and Elad (2003).